palderman/mesonet/cran-comments.md

 * Added url for Oklahoma Mesonet <https://mesonet.org/> in DESCRIPTION
 * Confirmed/added \value{} and \examples{} for all exported functions
 * Created new function to generate example data for running tests/examples
+* A final comment by the reviewer mentioned not writing in the users HOME directory by default.
+All tests/examples clean up after themselves and any function that writes to disk only does so after asking the user.

 ## Test environments